jaanga/cookbook/cardboard/readme.md

 </iframe>
 _Coding demo: Demo Cardboard Template R1_

+_Scroll down for links relating to Google Cardboard and suggestions as to where to obtain Cardboard_

 ### Mission
-Provide sample template files for Google Cardboard
+Provide sample Three.js template files for Google Cardboard

 ### Vision
+To explore news ways and methods of visualizing in 3D

 ## Look Around Templates

+* You are standing in one place
-_Staying in one place, moving your head, you can see all about._
+* Moving your head, you can see all about

 ### Cardboard Template R1